Situated in the middle of the Atlantic, the Azores archipelago is lush and green and incredibly biodiverse. It’s truly a

 From thick pine forests to volcanic rock cliffs and hidden river valleys that feel like jungles, the Azores has a little bit of everything.
 This, of course, makes it an amazing hiking destination.

 The sheer bio-abundance on the Azores was also striking to me, especially birds.
 Flocks of them will swirl above the farmlands.
 Sometimes you rest somewhere and a brave little red-breasted robin will sit down next to you.
-Such a slice of paradise.
+It’s really a slice of paradise.

 I’ve been on three trips in the Azores so far, each time hitting up different trails to hike.
 Scroll forth as I share tips for hiking in the Azores, plus details on my favorite trails.